Humanitec/humanitec-react-example/README.md

 - Fork the repo
 - Connect this application to Humanitec: you can find instructions under organization settings -> images -> click on the github actions button
-- Select "react-example" image from the dropdown under the create new workload tile in the application view
+- Under the create new workload tile in the application view select "react-example" image from the dropdown